 It costs me $1.50 to make this pie, if I make a homemade crust.
 Price is more if purchasing a ready-made crust.
 I’ve done both.
 For the store-bought crusts, be sure to check the ingredients for vegan, as sometimes there is non-vegetable shortening used.
 I have served this to non-vegans, and they said it tasted better than non-vegan pie!
 I’ll let you decide if you want to tell them if it’s made with tofu before or after they devour their slice. 🙂

 Really good with Coconut Cream, or there are a few non-dairy options on the market.
 So Delicious makes a coconut-based one that is like Cool Whip, and there is a new aerosol Reddi-Wip on the market that we have tried and liked.

-I use fresh pumpkin, that I have steamed ahead and frozen in the Fall.
+I usually use fresh pumpkin, that I have steamed ahead and frozen in the Fall.
 It’s nice to have fresh pumpkin puree in my freezer for pies, muffins etc. throughout the year.
 Canned pumpkin works fine, too.